jonoms/app-dev/README.md

  # **Game of Thrones**
 ![91wn+Av0LGL _AC_UF1000,1000_QL80_](https://github.com/jonoms/app-dev/assets/126314406/dedc9e68-b430-4c42-a7f7-46271ce8a982)

-My favorite series of all time is Game of thrones.
 It revolves around Nine noble families fight for control over the lands of Westeros, while an ancient enemy returns after being dormant for a millennia.

 **You can learn more about GOT by following this wiki link** https://gameofthrones.fandom.com/wiki/Wiki_of_Westeros